Skip to main content

 API keys

-Each member generates their own keys, scoped to their access list.
+Each member generates their own keys, scoped to their role and project list.